 "I hope this happens in every store in Berkeley, not just my store," Musid said.
-"When they asked me to stop selling, I said 'OK' but we need to get their parents
+"When they asked me to stop selling, I said 'OK' but we need to get their parents and the school involved.'"

 Keren said she decided to talk to Musid last year after she saw kids coming to school in the morning eating candy bars and drinking sodas.